Universal Declaration of Human Rights: Significance

-At the time of the Declaration's significance by the General Assembly in 1948, Eleanor Roosevelt said:
+At the time of the Declaration's adoption by the General Assembly in 1948, Eleanor Roosevelt said:

-In giving our approval to the declaration today, it is of primary importance that we keep clearly in mind the basic character of the document.
-It is not a treaty; it is not an international agreement.
-It is not and does not purport to be a statement of law or of legal obligation.
-It is a declaration of basic principles of human rights and freedoms, to be stamped with the approval of the General Assembly by formal vote of its members, and to serve as a common standard of achievement for all peoples of all nations.

 The UDHR is considered groundbreaking for providing a comprehensive and universal set of principles in a secular, apolitical document that explicitly transcends cultures, religions, legal systems, and political ideologies.
 Its claim to universality has been described as "boundlessly idealistic" and the "most ambitious feature".

-The Declaration was officially adopted as a bilingual document in English and French, with official translations in Chinese, Russian and Spanish, all of which are official working languages of the UN.
+The Declaration was officially adopted as a French document, with official translations in English, Chinese, Russian and Spanish, all of which are official working languages of the UN.
 Due to its inherently universalist nature, the United Nations has made a concerted effort to translate the document into as many languages as possible, in collaboration with private and public entities and individuals.
 In 1999, the Guinness Book of Records described the Declaration as the world's "Most Translated Document", with 298 translations; the record was once again certified a decade later when the text reached 370 different languages and dialects.
-The UDHR achieved a milestone of over 500 translations in 2016, and as of 2021, has been translated into 530 languages, remaining the most translated document.
+The UDHR achieved a milestone of over 500 translations in 2016, and as of 2024, has been translated into 562 languages, remaining the most translated document.

 In its preamble, governments commit themselves and their people to progressive measures that secure the universal and effective recognition and observance of the human rights set out in the Declaration.
 Eleanor Roosevelt supported the adoption of the text as a declaration, rather than as a treaty, because she believed that it would have the same kind of influence on global society as the United States Declaration of Independence had within the United States.
 Even though it is not legally binding, the Declaration has been incorporated into or influenced most national constitutions since 1948.
 It has also served as the foundation for a growing number of national laws, international laws, and treaties, as well as for a growing number of regional, subnational, and national institutions protecting and promoting human rights.
+These kinds of measures focus on some principles that regard every culture/community especially when martial status take place or inheritance.
+In other words, every culture has its own norms and every individual is allowed to practice them unless he/she use them as a source of power.

 The Declaration's all-encompassing provisions serve as a "yardstick" and point of reference by which countries' commitments to human rights are judged, such as through the treaty bodies and other mechanisms of various human rights treaties that monitor implementation.